Proverbs 10:1 Who is Your Father and Mother?

 "Who is my mother? and who are my brethren? ...For whosoever shall do the will of my Father which is in heaven, the same is my brother, and sister, and mother."

-In this context, the "Mother" is the Body of Christ.
+In this context, the "Mother" represents the Body of Christ.

 Final Thoughts